Money in the Bank (2021): Pre-show

 During the Money in the Bank Kickoff pre-show, The Mysterios (Rey Mysterio and Dominik Mysterio) defended the SmackDown Tag Team Championship against The Usos (Jey Uso and Jimmy Uso).
 During the match, Jey caught Rey with a Superkick in mid-air and then performed the Uso Splash on Rey for a nearfall.
 In the end, as Rey attempted a 619 on Jey, Jimmy protected Jey with Jimmy receiving the 619 instead.
-Jey then performed a roll-up on Rey with an assist from Jimmy to win the titles for the fifth time, and their seventh overall tag team championship in WWE.
+Jey then performed a roll-up on Rey with an assist from Jimmy to win the title for the fifth time, and their seventh overall tag team championship in WWE.
 This would mark the beginning of The Usos' record-setting title reign, which currently stands as the longest tag team title reign in WWE at 622 days.

 Preliminary matches

-The actual pay-per-view opened with the women's Money in the Bank ladder match, featuring Alexa Bliss, Asuka, Naomi, and Nikki A.S.H. from Raw and Liv Morgan, Zelina Vega, and WWE Women's Tag Team Champions, Natalya and Tamina, from SmackDown.
+The actual event opened with the women's Money in the Bank ladder match, featuring Alexa Bliss, Asuka, Naomi, and Nikki A.S.H. from Raw and Liv Morgan, Zelina Vega, and WWE Women's Tag Team Champions, Natalya and Tamina, from SmackDown.
 During the match, Bliss used her supernatural powers to try and lower the contract into her hands only for Vega to stop her.
 Later atop a ladder, Bliss hypnotized Vega into climbing down the ladder and allowing Bliss an opportunity to unhook the briefcase, however, Natalya intercepted Bliss.
 The rest of the competitors eventually buried Bliss under a pile of ladders, taking Bliss out for the remainder of the match.
 With three ladders positioned under the briefcase, Asuka, Naomi, Morgan, Vega, Natalya, and Tamina all fought atop of the three ladders.
 Nikki, who had been down outside the ring, used the opportunity to quickly climb the middle ladder and reach over the other competitors to unhook the briefcase and win the match.

 Next, AJ Styles and Omos defended the Raw Tag Team Championship against The Viking Raiders (Erik and Ivar).
 In the end, Erik and Ivar performed The Viking Experience on Styles, however, Omos stood on the ring apron and shoved Erik into Ivar to void the pin attempt.
-Omos then delivered a Two-Handed Chokeslam on Erik to retain the titles.
+Omos then delivered a Two-Handed Chokeslam on Erik to retain the title.

 After that, Bobby Lashley (accompanied by MVP) defended Raw's WWE Championship against Kofi Kingston.
 At the start of the match, Kingston performed a Double Stomp on Lashley's chest for a nearfall.
 Following this, Lashley completely dominated Kingston for the remainder of the match.
 After Kingston refused to submit to the Hurt Lock, Lashley performed the Dominator three times on Kingston before applying the Hurt Lock again, causing Kingston to pass out and retain the title.